 With today’s concerns for energy conservation and carbon footprint reduction, determining the energy efficiency of a building has become an essential cost-containing tool for the building owner.
 Properly installed insulation is one major contributing component to a building’s performance.
 Air leakage problems, however, are often overlooked.
 In many buildings, excessive air leakage is the biggest factor reducing energy-efficient performance.

-Wasted energy and high heating and cooling costs are not the only problems caused by air leakage through the building envelope.
-According to a recent study of US commercial buildings: “...envelope leakage has several potentially negative consequences.
+Wasted energy and high heating and cooling costs are not the only problems caused by air leakage through the building enclosure.
+According to a recent study of US commercial buildings: “...enclosure leakage has several potentially negative consequences.
 These include uncontrolled and unconditioned outdoor air intake, thermal comfort problems, material degradation and moisture problems that can lead to microbial growth and serious indoor air quality problems.”(1)

 1. Airtightness of Commercial Buildings in the U.S., Emmerich and Persily, National Institute of Standards and Technology, Gaithersburg, MD